 The first line of cybersecurity defense is commercially available anti-malware software.
 This software recognizes old methods of attack alongside newer threats that are being discovered daily.
 Utilizing detection software that can perform consistent system scans works to identify problems as soon as possible.
 Be sure to automate the installation of all updates and patches for ideal malware detection in real-time.

 Create Several Immutable Backup Copies

 Valuable information landing in the wrong hands is every business’s worst nightmare.
-Since security is a multi-layered approach, protecting assets with immutable backups is key as a final layer of defense.
+Since security is a multi-layered approach, protecting assets with immutable backups is key as a final layer of defense against data center threats.
 Backup data copies on immutable storage systems ensure that any written information cannot be changed, altered, and therefore encrypted.
 Ergo, if an attack occurs, organizations and IT teams can restore an unencrypted copy quickly without needing to pay for ransom.

 Ensure Storage Systems Are Tamper-Proof

 To secure non-rewritable data, taking advantage of an integrated storage system is one of the four tips to protect your data center from ransomware threats.
 Immutable data is one thing, but hackers have the potential to access and compromise the hard drive.
 If direct data retrieval occurs, cybercriminals can wreak havoc on the entire system.
 Tamper-proofing with framework safeguards prioritizes efforts to manage comprehensive security risks.

 A suitable security arsenal should include the right tools and techniques for monitoring and protecting the data center’s network.
 Similar to patching and updating real-time systems, filling security gaps with upgraded equipment can save on future headaches in the long run.
 Data infrastructure relies on both digital and physical assets alike.